Welcome to the Strawbale Studio Program!

 Intern & Worktrade Overview

 Immerse yourself in an intensive, hands-on learning experience open to students 18 years and over, with all experience levels.
 A one or several month stay will give Interns a variety of hands-on learning opportunities with the goal that graduates leave with increased skill and confidence to help build a more restorative future.
 During your program participate in all workshops, as well as activities on site, which will vary by season.
-Participants are also included in community gatherings, such as the Full Moon Potlucks, permaculture meetups, and local farmers.
-We are co-creating with the natural world and learning to come together in community …joyfully becoming more skillful in living & building in deeper harmony with the greater whole (and having fun!).
+Participants are also included in community gatherings, such as the Full Moon Potlucks, regional Permaculture Meetup, and can visit local farms.
+We are co-creating with the natural world and learning to come together in community … joyfully becoming more skillful in living & building in deeper harmony with the greater whole (and having fun!).

 Located on 50 acres of wooded rural land in S. E. Michigan, 1 hour north of Detroit, the Strawbale Studio program provides an unparalleled range of Natural Building and sustainable living experiences.
-The infrastructure includes several existing natural buildings (like the world- famous Strawbale Studio), functioning demonstration projects (like the Spiral Chamber composting toilet, or the Eagle & Turtle rocket mass heater or the Smiling Sun wood-fired pizza oven) and indoor and outdoor spaces for comfortable year-around living and learning.
-Our hostess and lead teacher is Deanne Bednar (illustrator of The Hand Sculpted House, by Ianto Evans).
+The infrastructure includes several existing natural buildings (like the world-famous Strawbale Studio), functioning demonstration projects (like the Eagle & Turtle rocket mass heater and the Smiling Sun wood-fired pizza oven) and indoor and outdoor spaces for comfortable year-around living and learning.
+Our hostess and lead teacher is Deanne Bednar (illustrator of The Hand-Sculpted House, by Evans, Smith & Smiley).
 She brings love, generosity, a vast curiosity, and many years of experience as a teacher, artist, Natural Builder and workshop facilitator.
 Other amazing teachers, crafters and artisans occasionally visit and augment the program.
 These have included Christina Ott (cob builder) Chris McClellan (codes, rocket stoves), Jared Bogdonov-Hanna (permaculture teacher), Mark Angelini (woodworking), Paul Angelini (mushroom cultivation), Ruth Hoyt (goats milk and fermentation).

 We work as a team where collaboration and cooperation is valued.
 While Natural Building is our curriculum focus, we consider communication and community networking skills to be vital sustainable living skills, and perhaps the most important take-aways of the programming.
 Learning to listen and communicate are essential parts of our process.
 Group discussions and circles help us.
 Our curriculum also includes community outreach/networking activities such as the Full Moon Potluck, the Permaculture Meetup, and connections with local farmers, food artisans & friends.
 During your stay of one or more months, you receive hands-on learning by working on the ongoing projects on site, and by helping prepare for and attending weekend workshops.
 Although projects vary from season to season, they generally include stone foundation work, round pole framing, strawbale, cob & other wall systems, earth plaster & sculpting, thatching and living roofs.
+(2019 focus is on plasters, sculpting, earthen floors, and detailing on living and thatched roofs.)
 Additionally, this program is an integrated living situation with an ever-expanding Permaculture garden and wild woodland that provides an increasing percent of our food, fuel and building materials.
 Tending the land, foraging, gardening, cooking in the solar cooker and rocket stove cooker, composting, fermentation, vermiculture and other sustainability skills are staples of life here, and we all lend a hand.

-Lodging: There is a main house that has a kitchen, 3 bathrooms, places to sleep in a dorm setting, and possibly a bed room, an intern cabin and plenty of place to camp.
+Lodging & Living: Participants have a variety of places to stay.
+There is a main house that has a kitchen, 3 bathrooms, places to sleep in a dorm setting, and possibly a bed room.
+There is also an intern cabin and plenty of place to camp.
 Lodging will be worked out when you arrive.
-For people with allergies: Cats and dust are part of life here.
+Cats and dust are part of life here.
+If you are allergic, this place may not be a fit.

 Work Ethics We value good communication and the joy of working as a team, as well as the ability to do some activities on your own.
-Previous experience working with your hands, farming, and other skills where you are used to working physically hard is appreciated.
+Previous experience working with your hands, farming, and other skills where you are used to working physically hard is appreciated, but not necessary.
 It is hoped that you are an eager learner, and a collaborative worker, and love to say “What’s next?”

 Daily Living Interns share in the cooking, dishes and other regular household chores that a person would regularly do as part of daily living.
 These activities are in addition to the 30 hrs of work discussed above.
 It is expected that interns able to be neat, as this is a place that functions as a center with guests who come by to tour.